Bryana Salaz

-Bryana Alicia Salaz (born August 25, 1997) is an American actress and singer.
+Bryana Salaz is an American actress and singer.
 In 2014, she appeared on the seventh season of The Voice as part of Gwen Stefani's team.
 In 2019, she began portraying the role of Kaylie in the Netflix series Team Kaylie.

-Early life and personal life
+Early and personal life

-Born the daughter of Edward Salaz and raised in a military family, Salaz has moved every two to three years since she was born.
+Born the daughter of Edward Salaz on August 25, 1997 and raised in a military family, Salaz has moved every two to three years since she was born.
 This includes attending four high schools between her freshman and senior years.
 The many moves taught Salaz to easily adapt to her environment.
 Salaz is a lesbian and of Latina descent.

 Career

 Early days

 Salaz's initial aspiration was not in music.
 For many years, her passion was playing soccer.
 She was 12 years old when her mom entered her in a military singing competition.
 Salaz reluctantly agreed to participate.
 With a lot of encouragement, she stepped onto the stage and discovered that not only did she love singing, she also loved being on stage.
-As a result of the competition, she was asked to perform at several venues in Hawaii such as Don Ho's Island Grill, Martin Luther King Jr. event at Kapiolani Park and she performed the American National Anthem for the D.A.R.E. program with an audience of about 10,000.
+As a result of the competition, she was asked to perform at several venues in Hawaii such as Don Ho's Island Grill, a Martin Luther King Jr. event at Kapiolani Park, and performing "The Star Spangled Banner" for the D.A.R.E. program with an audience of about 10,000.
 She participated in multiple singing competitions and was awarded first place at the Iolani Talent Competition in 2010.

 She branched out into performing in musicals and auditioned for High School Musical 2 at the Ft.
 Shafter Richardson Theatre.
 Although she was allowed to audition, they told her she was too young for any of the roles.
 The director, impressed with the audition, created a role for her as the "Jr. Sharpettes."
 She went on to perform in several more musicals.

 Upon moving to Atlanta, Salaz continued performing in the theater and singing competitions.
 She auditioned for America's Got Talent in 2011 and advanced to the Las Vegas Rounds.